I've always been interested in interior design and love sharing my knowledge about the topic.

 How to Determine How Many Watts Are Needed in Your Room

-Where to find Interesting Objects to Use as a Lighting Fixture.
+Where to Find Interesting Objects to Use as Lighting Fixtures

 Finding intriguing objects for your lamp base or shade is not nearly as hard as you think.
 Try browsing: